Jhgomez/StudyNotes/Android/ArchitectureComponents.md

 In Android 4.4 (API level 19) and higher, the framework provides services for printing images and documents directly from Android applications.
 You can enable printing in your application, including printing images, HTML pages and creating custom documents for printing.

 ## Content Providers
 Help an application manage access to data stored by itself or stored by other apps and provide a way to share data with other apps.
 They encapsulate the data and provide mechanisms for defining data security.
 Content providers are the standard interface that connects data in one process with code running in another process. you can configure a content provider to let other applications securely access and modify your app data.
 They provide an abstraction that lets you make modifications to your application data storage implementation without affecting other applications that rely on access to your data.
+They often provides its own UI for working with the data.
+They are primarily used by other applications, which access the provider using a provider client object.
+Together, providers and provider clients offer a consistent, standard interface to data that also handles interprocess communication and secure data access.
+Typically you use them in either of the following two ways, to access an existing content provider in another application or creating a new content provider in your application to share data with other applications.

 A number of other classes rely on the ContentProvider class: